hasura/graphql-engine/docs/graphql/cloud/getting-started/index.rst

 Check out monitoring
 ^^^^^^^^^^^^^^^^^^^^

-You can navigate to the ``Monitoring`` tab in the console to check out the Pro features that Hasura Cloud has set up for you.
+You can navigate to the ``Monitoring`` tab in the console to check out the extra features for reliability and security that Hasura Cloud has set up for you.

 .. thumbnail:: /img/graphql/cloud/metrics/monitoring-tab-overview.png
   :alt: Hasura Console: Monitoring tab